-Staff is recommending assistance of up to \$556,179 from the city's TIF Pooling Fund.
-The assistance would be structured as a cash flow note with a 4% interest rate, repayable over 15 years, as a source to fill the remaining development gap.
-The note would be repayable with any excess cash flow each year over the 15 year term.
-The initial analysis in 2017 indicated a payback of 14, however, staff if proposing that the developer defer a portion of its developer fee which would extend the repayment of the note by one year.
-If a capital improvement was necessary during the 15 year term, the developer could access the cash flow to make any necessary improvements.
-Additional information regarding this request is included in the attached memo from Ehlers Associates.
+The developer is requesting gap assistance of up to \$556,179 from the city's TIF Pooling Fund.
+Staff and the city's financial advisor have reviewed this request and are proposing that the assistance be structured as a note with a 4% interest rate that would be repayable from available surplus cash over a minimum term of 14 years and a maximum of 30 years.
+If a capital improvement was necessary during the 14 year term, the developer could access the cash flow to make any necessary improvements.
+Additional information regarding this request is included in the attached memo from Ehlers.